Stuycs-K/project03-final-09-chaoj-chent-ngt/PROPOSAL.md

 # Technical Details:

 The forking server that creates a subserver (processes) to handle each client.
 Each client is connected to its respective subserver through a socket.
 Each subserver shares memory through shared memory segments.
-Some of the information in those shared memory segments include number of clients done, number of clients ready, the leaderboard system, and number of subservers.
+Some of the information in those shared memory segments include number of clients done, number of clients ready, the leaderboard system (allocated memory), and number of subservers.

 Upon Connection